Summer in Poland: public holidays, shopping Sundays, observances & celebrations

 St. John’s Night / Wreaths (Noc Świętojańska / Wianki)

-The holiday has a pagan background (a pagan name is Sobótka meaning fire).
-Nowadays, it is mostly the opportunity to celebrate midsummer with various festivities, including concerts, singing songs, or bonfire jumping.
+The holiday has a pagan background (a pagan name is Sobótka, meaning fire).
+Nowadays, it is primarily the opportunity to celebrate midsummer with various festivities, including concerts, singing songs, or bonfire jumping.
 Women wear wildflower wreaths that are later thrown into rivers or ponds.

 Warsaw Uprising Remembrance Day (Dzień Pamięci Powstania Warszawskiego)

 The anniversary of the outbreak of the Warsaw Uprising in 1944 against the Nazis.
-At precisely 5 pm all the Warsaw city sirens sound and lots of cars and pedestrians stop to commemorate and contemplate people who died in 1944.
+At precisely 5 pm, all the Warsaw city sirens sound, and lots of cars and pedestrians stop to commemorate and contemplate the people who died in 1944.

 Polish Army Day

 Bank/public holiday in Poland.
-Polish Army Day is marking the 1920 breakthrough battle called Cud nad Wisłą (the Miracle on the Vistula River) between the Poles under Marshal Piłsudski and the Bolsheviks.
-The main celebrations are held in Warsaw, usually at Pilsudski Square (Plac Piłsudskiego), including parades and the president’s speech.
-August 15 marks also the Assumption of Mary celebrations in Poland which focus on The Sanctuary of Jasna Góra in Częstochowa – on August 15 a pilgrimage (pielgrzymka) destination for many people walk hundreds of kilometers for days from all over Poland.
-Stores, malls, shopping centers are closed, and only some smaller local convenience stores can be open (eg. Żabka).
-You can do basic shopping at gas stations (24h).
+Polish Army Day marks the 1920 breakthrough battle called Cud nad Wisłą (the Miracle on the Vistula River) between the Poles under Marshal Piłsudski and the Bolsheviks.
+The main celebrations are at Pilsudski Square (Plac Piłsudskiego), including parades and the president’s speech.
+August 15 also marks the Assumption of Mary celebrations in Poland, which focus on the Sanctuary of Jasna Góra in Częstochowa – on August 15, a pilgrimage (pielgrzymka) destination for many people walking hundreds of kilometers for days from all over Poland.
+Stores, malls, and shopping centers are closed, and only some smaller local convenience stores can be open (e.g., Żabka).
+You can do essential shopping at gas stations (24h).

 Click on the photos below to read other posts: